micahweggersen/SB3M/README.md

 *   Clone project from git in IntelliJ or another IDE.
 *   If you are using Windows, you can simply press run main in editor, which you do by right clicking on the main-class in the project, and pressing "Run dMain.main()"
+*   After running main, a menu bar will show up and you will have the options of playing a new game (starting a server), or joining a game (provided that a server game already has been started).
+*   To test the "join game"-function on just one computer you have to have two run configurations:
+    *   Open the "Edit Run/Debug Configurations" (to the right of the hammer on the top of the screen)
+    *   Press "Edit Configurations..."
+    *   Click on main in Application, and then click on the icon above that is called "copy configuration", shaped like two paper sheets.
+*   Start a new game, maybe move your player around a bit if you want
+*   Change your main configuration to your second one, run the application, and click join game.
+*   You will now have to screens with the game, both showing what happens in the game.

 ### macOS: